Drops and Withdrawals

 Dropping a Course

 Faculty cannot drop students; this is always the responsibility of the student.
-The Records and Admissions Office will provide a deadline on the Academic Calendar for which the form must be completed and submitted.
+Deadlines for completing and submitting the forms for dropping courses are published on the Academic Calendar.
 Should the student miss the deadline or fail to follow the procedure, the course will be assigned a grade by the instructor.
 Failure to earn a passing grade or dropping course(s) may affect your financial aid and/or veterans education benefits.

 Undergraduate students are limited to the number of courses they may drop in their undergraduate academic career.
 Please refer to Undergraduate Funding Limit and 3-Peat Rules for information on the 6-Drop Limit for information and exclusions.
 Withdrawals from the university do not count towards the 6-Drop Limit.